-The Miele, Dyson Cinetic, and the Zing did exceptionally well at reaching under furniture, with this trilogy of canister vacuums completely cleaning the area under our test "sofa".
+The Miele, Dyson Cinetic, and the Zing did exceptionally well at reaching under furniture, with this quartet of canister vacuums completely cleaning the area under our test "sofa".
 The Oreck also did very well, especially for an upright model, reaching between 10"-11" under the furniture.
 The Navigator Deluxe and the Dyson Ball Animal 2 did alright, reaching about 6" under.

 The Navigator Deluxe, Bissell Zing, and Miele were on the quiet side — on par or just slightly louder than the Kenmore.
 The Dyson models were about average, similar to the Eureka, and the Oreck XL was a bit loud.